 What Are Heat Lamps?

 - The bulb.
-This is the part which actually gets hot, and warms up your snake’s enclosure.
+This is the part that actually gets hot, and warms up your snake’s enclosure.
 The bulb may or may not also emit light.
 It screws into the lamp so that it can be affixed to the tank, or suspended above.

 For snakes that would naturally bask under the sun in the wild, heat lamps are a good choice.
 They’re designed to mimic the heat that the sun would give off on a warm day.
-Generally, diurnal snakes (snakes that are active during the daytime) will benefit from a basking light.
-These include:

 - Corn snakes and rat snakes